 She was often frustrated when meeting people, as they seemed to notice her disability before they started to notice her.
 Du Toit had to accept that her swim times were slower than they were prior to the accident.
 Because of her condition, her right leg was always forced to work twice as hard.
 This caused her problems with cramping during long-distance races.
 Things got rough between swimmers during open-water swimming competitions.
 Turning at marker buoys can be like competing in a type of water roller derby.
 Du Toit realized if you want to achieve your goals, you just keep on.
 Du Toit still has flashbacks from the accident and must still regularly visit a chiropractor who puts her body back in balance.

 Her Work as a Public Speaker

 After retiring from swimming, du Toit earned a Bachelor of Science degree at the University of Cape Town.
 She specialized in genetics and physiology.
 Today, du Toit is very busy meeting the demands of being a motivational speaker.
 She is well-known for her ability to inspire young people to pursue their dreams.

 Du Toit's swimming career has become an inspiration for many people all over the world who hear her story.
-She gives talks to schools, businesses, as well as other groups.
-She speaks to people about facing good situations as well as bad situations.
+She gives talks to schools, businesses, and other organizations.
+She speaks to people about facing good situations as well as bad.
 She shares the many lessons she has learned about facing her adversity.
-Her emphasis is on self-belief and how her desire to succeed against all odds came from within her.
+Her emphasis is on self-belief and how her desire to succeed against all odds came from within herself.